AntonioFlores1/Struct-Lesson-implementation/README.md

 </details>

-### 4. Creating Instances of Structs & Classes
+### 4. Creating Instances of Structs

-The `Resolution` structure definition and the `VideoMode` class definition only describe what a `Resolution` or `VideoMode` will look like.
-They themselves do not describe a *specific* resolution or video mode.
-To do that, you need to create an instance of the structure or class.
-Structures and classes both use **initializer syntax** for new instances.
+The `Resolution` structure definition only describe what a `Resolution` will look like.
+They themselves do not describe a *specific* resolution.
+To do that, you need to create an instance of the structure.
+Structures use **initializer syntax** for new instances.

 We have already seen an initializer in the example above: